Getting familiar with personal tax instalments

 When are the instalments due?

-Your instalment payments are due March 15, June 15, September 15, and December 15.
+The quarterly instalment payments are due March 15, June 15, September 15, and December 15.
 When a due date falls on a Saturday, a Sunday, or a holiday recognized by the CRA, they consider your payment to be paid on time if received or if it is postmarked on the next business day.
 Payments you make in person at your financial institution, or electronically are considered received by the CRA on the date that you make them.

 How and where do I make my instalment payments?

 Each instalment reminder package the CRA sends includes two copies of Form INNS3, Instalment Remittance Form.
 If you need more copies, you can download from the CRA website.
-To make your payments, you have three options:
+To make your instalment payments, you have three options:

 - Electronically – There are now many different ways you can make electronic payments to the CRA.
 Some more popular options include CRA MyPayment online, online banking, and pre-authorized debit through CRA MyAccount.